3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 with resource id matching the volumetricstackid-attribute and with name matching the "channel"-attribute of the \<boundary>-element.

 The mapping from object coordinates to the coordiante system of the corresponding volumetricstack is given by the transform attribute.

-Regarding conflicting properties:
-1. Produced MUST not define colors, materials or properties via thw two child elements of the \<volumedata> element that are impossible on phsycal grounds (e.g. non-conducting copper).
-2. Consumers that face properties that cannot be realized due to limitations specific to them (e.g. a specific manufacturing device that does not support ABS in a specific color), SHOULD raise a warning, but MAY handle this in any appropriate way for them.
-If there is a established process between Producer and Consumer, resolution of such conflicts SHOULD be performed e.g. via negotiation through a print ticket.

 ##### Figure  4-1: Illustration of different local coordinate systems and blendmethods
 ![Illustration of different local coordinate  systems and blendmethods](images/fig_coordinatesystems.png)